-This committee will help facilitate our local's involvement with the wider labour movement and our members' participation in union conferences.
-The Committee consists of the VPs on the 3903 Executive Committee and the CUPE 3903 representatives at the Toronto and York CUPE District Council and the Toronto and York Region Labour Council.
+This Committee will help facilitate the Local's involvement with the wider labour movement and the members' participation in union conferences.
+The Committee consists of the Vice Presidents on the 3903 Executive Committee and the CUPE 3903 representatives at the Toronto and York CUPE District Council and the Toronto and York Region Labour Council.
 Members who attend conferences and conventions on behalf of the local will meet with the committee beforehand.